UCAS code: A100

 Each year of the course carries a distinct overarching theme, with patient safety and professionalism key priorities across the whole course.

-The focus in Year 1 is on the life sciences, with an emphasis on the normal structure and function of the whole human body.
+The focus in Year 1 of the Medicine (MBChB) degree is on the life sciences, with an emphasis on the normal structure and function of the whole human body.
 You will explore the seven core systems (endocrine, musculoskeletal, cardiovascular, respiratory, gastrointestinal, urogenital and neuroscience) and receive a grounding in public health and social science.
-The aim is to build your understanding of health, normal variation, diversity and the contexts in which people live;
+The aim is to build your understanding of health, normal variation, diversity and the contexts in which people live.

-Year 3 provides an insight into care for specific patient groups in hospital and community settings.
+Year 3 of the Medicine (MBChB) degree provides an insight into care for specific patient groups in hospital and community settings.
 As you increase your clinical exposure, your learning will be supported through consolidation weeks at university.
-As well as enhancing your clinical and professionalism skills, there will be a focus on how doctors work with other disciplines in health and social care to deliver high quality, person-centred care;
+As well as enhancing your clinical and professional skills, there will be a focus on how doctors work with other disciplines in health and social care to deliver high quality, person-centred care.

 There will be a greater clinical emphasis in Year 4 within a range of specialities.
 You will also reflect on the relationship between primary and secondary care and consider where it is most appropriate to treat patients in a range of different circumstances;